I can’t tell you how many times I’ve forgotten I was out of cinnamon while already in the middle of making a recipe that requires it!

 Types Of Sweet Recipes That Use Cinnamon

-Cinnamon is a key ingredient in baking.
-It’s used to make delicious treats as well as holiday favorites!
+Cinnamon is a key ingredient in many baked recipes.
+It’s used to make delicious treats as well as many holiday favorites!

 Here are some popular examples of cinnamon sweets

-Cinnamon bun muffins: As the name suggests, these muffins are full of cinnamon flavor and topped with even more.
-I make these for breakfast with my coffee every morning and they never disappoint.
+Cinnamon muffins: As the name suggests, these muffins are full of cinnamon flavor and topped with even more cinnamon.
+I make these for breakfast and they go wonderfully with my morning coffee.

 Cookies: Cookies can be sweet or savory depending on what you add to them.
-Cinnamon cookies are a popular one and often include it.
+And there are many wonderful recipes for cinnamon cookies.
+Here is a great example.